anumodnair/docs/Corporate-PIN-Redemption-API.md

 This documentation is part of YouGotaGift.com API v2.0.
 These API's can be used for redeem the eGift Card using retailer pin.

-#### How It Works

-The YouGotaGift.com API is a HTTP API, which can be called with simple HTTP GET/POST and the result will be in JSON.

 ### `Redeem`
 - **Endpoint** `/gift/redeem/`
 - **Returns** JSON Object with the result of your request